whatshow/Phy_Mod_OTFS/README.md

 Before running any sample code, please make sure you are at the root path of this repository.
 Also, Matlab codes require running `init` in the command window first to load directories.
 * `Tests`
     * `./Modular_OTFS`: test `OTFS` class
+        * `case001:` test the light mode (integer and fractional Dopplers. ideal and rectangular pulses)
     * `./Modular_OTFSDetector`: test `OTFSResGrid` class
     * `./Modular_OTFSResGrid`: test `OTFSResGrid` class
     * `./Whole_CE`: examples showing how to estimate channel (using **OTFSResourceGrid**).